Amazon's Modern Love series serves love stories with just enough sugar

 Have you ever been in love?
 Even if epic romances aren't a sure thing, human connections are everywhere.

-Discuss: Amazon's Modern Love series serves love stories with just enough sugar
+Discuss: Amazon's Modern Love series based on NYT column avoids cynicism or certainty

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.